-How a Growth Mindset (or Lack of One) Can Make or Break Your Knitting Success
+How Having a Growth Mindset Can Motivate You In Your Knitting

 What is a growth mindset?
 It's the idea that the success you have depends on how hard you work, not on any inborn qualities you may possess.